scottaohara/a11y_styled_form_controls/README.md

 A repository of customized, accessible, native form elements.

 ## Why?
-These input elements are commonly used in a lot of forms, but can be considered annoying to style.
-Using these element patterns ensures they can both look attractive without excluding users who may rely on assistive technology to get things done.
+These input elements are commonly used in many forms, but can be considered annoying to style.
+Using these element patterns ensures they can look attractive without excluding users who may rely on assistive technology to get things done.

 ## How to use?
 Well, do do ya, Scott?